India's ONGC to sign gas exploration pact with ConocoPhillips

-MUMBAI India's Oil and Natural Gas Corp (ONGC.NS) and U.S. oil company ConocoPhillips (COP.N) will sign a pact on Friday to explore and develop shale gas and look for opportunities in deepwater exploration, the Indian state-run explorer said in a statement.
+MUMBAI, March 30 India's Oil and Natural Gas Corp and U.S. oil company ConocoPhillips will sign a pact on Friday to explore and develop shale gas and look for opportunities in deepwater exploration, the Indian state-run explorer said in a statement.

 Details about the partnership, aimed at increasing oil and gas exploration opportunities between the two companies, will be announced at a news conference later on Friday.